ADMINISTRATIVE REGULATION - 5127

 Any graduating student who has completed basic training and is an active member of any branch of the United States Armed Forces may, at the student's option, wear a military dress uniform at the ceremony in place of the traditional cap and gown.
 (Education Code 35183.3)

 Students shall be permitted to wear tribal regalia or recognized objects of religious or cultural significance as an adornment to the customary ceremonial attire, as long as the adornment does not cause a substantial disruption of, or material interference with, the graduation ceremony.
-(Education Code 35183.1) Personalization of such adornments may cause the request to not be approved.
+(Education Code 35183.1)

-Disciplinary Considerations Students are expected to comply with district and school policies, regulations, and rules throughout the school session, including during graduation/promotion ceremonies and related events.
-Students shall not be denied the privilege of participating in graduation or promotion ceremonies and activities except as discipline in cases of serious misconduct.
+Students are expected to comply with district and school policies, regulations, and rules throughout the school session, including during graduation/promotion ceremonies and related events.
+Students shall not be denied the privilege of participating in graduation or promotion ceremonies and activities except as a matter of discipline in cases of serious misconduct.
 A student shall not be denied participation in graduation ceremonies unless the principal or designee has informed the student and the student's parents/guardians of the misconduct and has given them an opportunity to respond.

 During the graduation/promotion ceremony, a student may be removed from the ceremony for conduct that is disruptive or that poses a risk to safety.